-Pain in the arch is often felt early in the morning or after a prolonged period of rest.
-If strain on the arch continues (i.e. walking or standing for long periods of time) and is left untreated, a bony protrusion may develop, also known as a heel spur.
+You’ll most likely experience arch pain early in the morning or after a prolonged period of rest.
+If the strain on the arch continues (particularly after walking or standing for long periods of time) and is left untreated, a bony protrusion, also known as a heel spur could develop.
 As always, it is important to treat the condition as soon as possible before it worsens.

-When your arch pain starts to interfere with your daily activities or you cannot perform certain tasks without pain, then you should consider seeking the care of a podiatrist.
-Arch pain symptoms often include:
+If arch pain persists after you have done what you can on your own, or if the pain starts to interfere with your daily activities then you should consider seeking the care of a podiatrist.
+Arch pain symptoms that a podiatrist should look at can include:

 - Pain before, during, and after daily activity or athletic performance